FuelLabs/fuel-specs/src/protocol/relayer.md

 merkle root of the events in the block header.

 There are two types of events that can be received from the L1:
+1. Messages
+2. Transactions

+### Messages
-1. **Messages**: An arbitrary message sent from the L1 to the Fuel blockchain.
+An arbitrary message sent from the L1 to the Fuel blockchain.
 This can be used to move assets from the L1 to the Fuel blockchain or send other arbitrary information to the Fuel blockchain.

 | name        | type    | description                                                         |